 Different types of permanent life insurance policies

-How Can You Access the Cash Value?
+How Can You Withdraw Cash Value?

 Use the cash value to pay the premiums